Web3-Pi/Ethereum-On-Raspberry-Pi/docs/devices/rpi5/README.md

 - Optionally: _Connect HDMI cable to the monitor and the device using HDMI 0 port_
 - Connect the default Raspberry Pi 5 power supply to the device

-Connect power and run system only when every things is proppery connected.
+Connect power and run the system only when every thing is properly connected.
-Afterr connecting power Raspberry Pi 5 starts booting automaticly.
-During startup rc.local confgure storage.
+After connecting power Raspberry Pi 5 starts booting automatically.
+During startup rc.local configure storage.
 There will be a reboot.
-Pleace give 5 min for first time boot.
+Please give 5 min for the first-time boot.